NicolasBernaerts/tasmota/icse/README.md

 This firmware detects the board connected to the serial port and setup the number of relays accordingly.

-firmware is cnfigured to use the Normally open (NO) contact on the relays.
+Firmware is configured to use the Normally Open (NO) contact of the relays.

-It has been tested on **HW-149** board based on ICSE014A.
+It has been tested succesfully with few days stability on a **HW-149** board, based on ICSE014A.

 Here is an example of working interface board for ESP01 :